slaterdaniel/human-motion-analysis/README.md

 The long-term goal is to support applications in:
 - Other athletic actions *(baseball swing, barbell squat, basketball jumpshot, etc.)*
 - Injury prevention feedback
+- Rehabilitation
+- Motor Planning
-- Movement disorder assessment
+- Movement Disorder Assessment

 ---

 #### Project Motivations:
 As a track athlete, I wanted to create a tool that people can use to evalutate sprint performance without access to expensive lab equipment.

-I got the idea to expand the capabilites of the tool to be able to be used by people with disablilities because of my younger brother, Aaron, with special needs.
+I got the idea to expand the capabilites of the tool to help enhance motor planning because of my younger brother with special needs.

 ---